The Complex Art of Decision-Making

 Post-decision regret influences our decisions by creating experiences that affect our future anticipated regret.

-Basically, we fear the choice consequences in advance and try to minimize our post-decision regret by making regret-averse choices.
+We fear the choice consequences in advance and try to minimize our post-decision regret by making regret-averse choices.

 Cognitive dissonance